PundiAI/pundi-docs/pundi-aifx/developers/cross-chain/fx-core.md

 use cross chain precompiled contract, to realize the cross chain of token

-Pundi AIFX cross chain needs to use cross chain precompiled contract, please check the [Cross Chain](../precompiles/cross-chain.md#crossChain) document first
+Pundi AIFX cross chain needs to use cross chain precompiled contract, please check the [Bridge Call](../precompiles/bridge-call.md) document first

 ## Tokens